-Summer is almost here and I can’t wait!
-It was a BRUTAL winter here and the weather has been pretty cold/crappy for the last 6 months (November toward the end of April).
-I’m definitely going to be more appreciative of the warm weather months because summer always seems to fly by so fast.
+Summer is nearly here!
+Growing up in the Midwest with harsh winters, I’m definitely more appreciative of the warm weather months because summer always seems to fly by so fast.

-When it comes to planning for summer fun, things can get quite expensive.
-Summer can be one of the most expensive seasons of the year for people (minus Christmas) due to costs associated with vacations, festivals, parties and wedding, and other fun events and activities.
+I know that I want to make the most of this time and not look back and wonder where the time went.
+But summer can be one of the most expensive seasons of the year for people (minus Christmas) due to costs associated with vacations, festivals, parties and wedding, and other fun events and activities.

 Table of Contents